 How do dogs get heartworms?

-Dogs get heartworms from mosquito bites.
-When a mosquito bites a dog infected with baby heartworms, called microfilariae, the mosquito inadvertently slurps up the babies along with the dog’s blood.
+When a mosquito bites and feeds on a heartworm-positive dog, it inadvertently ingests baby heartworms, called microfilariae, circulating in the bloodstream.
 Once the babies are in the mosquito, they grow and develop into larvae.
 When that mosquito bites another dog, it can pass on these infective larvae.
 Once a dog is infected, these tiny larvae grow and develop into adult heartworms that live in your dog's lungs and heart, leading to severe consequences and even death if not treated.

 Signs of heartworm disease